-If effective enemy air opposition isn't expected, or if your air attacks will have escorts, setting your Carrier to Naval/Tactical will maximize the damage your Carrier will inflict with both its Strikes against a ground or naval target.
+If effective enemy air opposition isn't expected, ...
+The raiding unit cannot be adjacent to any or if your air attacks will have escorts, setting your Carrier to Naval/Tactical will maximise the damage your Carrier will inflict with both its Strikes against a ground or naval target.